metalcarratt/ministry/ls/Leviticus/msg08.md

 Mt 5:11
 > Blessed are you when they reproach and persecute you, and while speaking lies, say every evil thing against you because of Me.

+### being cut into pieces

+1Co 4:13
+> Defamed we exhort.
+We have become as the offscouring of the world, the scum of all things, until now.